-Best for: Borrowers with struggling credit and borrowers who can’t arrange alternative financing methods.
+These fix and flip loans are best for borrowers with bad credit and borrowers who can’t arrange alternative financing methods.

-Hard money loans are non-bank loans from private investors or individuals.
-Hard money lenders have lower qualification requirements and can approve fix and flip funding in just 1 to 2 weeks.
+Hard money loans are non-bank loans from private2 investors or individuals.
+Hard money lenders have lower qualification requirements and can provide funding for flipping houses in just one to two weeks.

 Since hard money lenders work with less qualified borrowers, they charger higher interest rates, in the neighborhood of 10% to 20%.
-And lenders usually tack on fees, making the total cost even higher.
-That’s why it’s better to consider other, more affordable options first before applying for a hard money loan.
+Plus, these lenders usually tack on fees, making the total cost even higher.
+Therefore, it’s better to consider other, more affordable options first—before applying for a hard money loan.

-A variety of private lenders and online platforms specialize in hard money loans for fix and flips.
-LendingHome is a popular online hard money lender.
-RealtyMogul, RealtyShares, Patch of Land are hard money crowdfunding platforms, so called because multiple investors pool their money to finance your project.
+A variety of private business loan lenders and online platforms specialize in hard money loans for fix and flips.
+For example, LendingHome is a popular online hard money lender.
+Additionally, RealtyMogul, RealtyShares (now part of IIRC Management Services), Patch of Land are all hard money crowdfunding platforms—so-called because multiple investors pool their money to finance your project.

-Hard money loans are designed to “tide you over” until you complete the renovations on your property and sell it.
-As a result, the average hard money loan has a 1 year term, although longer options are available.
-Hard money loans also require a relatively small down payment (usually just 10%) because the lender cares more the potential in the property than the background of the borrower.
+This being said, hard money loans are designed to “tide you over” until you complete the renovations on your property and sell it.
+As a result, the average hard money loan has a one-year term, although longer options are available.
+Hard money loans also require a relatively small down payment (usually just 10%) because the lender cares more about the potential in the property than the background of the borrower.

-Hard money lenders are pretty “hands on” once they approve your loan.
+Moreover, hard money lenders are pretty “hands-on” once they approve your loan.
 They generally extend the loan in parts.
 First, they’ll give you the money for the home purchase and the first set of renovations.
 Once the contractor completes initial renovations, you’ll get the money for the next set of renovations, and so on.